 Howard evolved from the Ancient Scandinavian Hávarðr, which means high guardian.

 There are several sources for the name Howard.
 Another is the Ancient Germanic Hughard from the words hug, which means heart, mind, and hard, meaning brave, hardy.

 Humphrey Bogart was an American actor.
 He won the Academy Award for Best Actor in 1951 for his starring role in The African Queen.

 Igor is a Russian name meaning ancestral warrior.

 Igor Sikorsky was an aviation pioneer.
 He designed the Sikorsky R-4, the first large-scale mass-produced helicopter and the first helicopter used by the U.S. Army Air Forces, U.S. Navy, and the U.S. Coast Guard.

-Íomhair is an Irish name that means warrior with a bow.
+Íomhair is an Irish name beginning with I that means warrior with a bow.